alibnsz/Books/README.md

 ## Purpose

-BooksApp helps users organize their reading habits, manage their favorite books, and build a personal digital library — all while ensuring a smooth and modern user experience.
+Books helps users organize their reading habits, manage their favorite books, and build a personal digital library — all while ensuring a smooth and modern user experience.